peppelinux/federation-wallet/openid-federation-wallet-1_0.md

 # Implementation Considerations for Offline Flows

-The static Trust Chain parameter within the JWT headers, as defined in Section 4.3 of [@!OpenID.Federation], is used as a hint to the Entity involved in a transaction to have a common Trust Anchor.
-This facilitates the trust evaluation without the need for real-time Federation Entity Discovery using the Federation API endpoints.
+The static Trust Chain parameter within the JWT headers, as defined in Section 4.3 of [@!OpenID.Federation], is used as a hint to the Entity involved in a transaction with a common Trust Anchor.
+This facilitates trust evaluation without the need for real-time Federation Entity Discovery using Federation API endpoints.

 The Entity that issues a signed data object, including the `trust_chain` parameter, might be: